syncfusion-content/wpf-docs/wpf/Autocomplete/AutoComplete-Filtering-Options.md

 ## Contains

-Displays all matches that contain typed characters in the control.
+Displays all matches that contains typed characters in the control.
 This strategy is case-insensitive.

 {% tabs %}
 {% highlight xaml %}